devcontainers/devcontainers.github.io/_implementors/templates-distribution.md

 The tarball is named `devcontainer-template-<id>.tgz`, where `<id>` is the Templates's `id` field.

-A reference implementation for packaging and distributing Templates is provided as a GitHub Action (https://github.com/devcontainers/action).
+A reference implementation for packaging and distributing Templates is provided as a [GitHub Action](https://github.com/devcontainers/action).

 ### <a href="#devcontainer-collection" name="devcontainer-collection" class="anchor"> devcontainer-collection.json </a>